Hannah-Ashna/DevSoc-and-Dragons-Plans/Notes-2022/Episodes/Episode 3 - Fatal Mistakes.md

 She pauses, looking away for a second and exhaling a heavy breath.

-" and a good friend .. too bad Death had other plans for him ..."
+**The LADY:** " and a good friend .. too bad Death had other plans for him ..."

-She leans forward

-**The LADY:** "I can sneak you into the Garden via the shipment today but what happens beyond that is beyond me I'm afraid ... will that be alright?
-We usually drop the cart of silk off by the garden and it gets picked up by one of the guards. "
+"I can sneak you into the Garden via the shipment today but what happens beyond that is beyond me I'm afraid ... will that be alright?
+We usually drop the cart of silk off by the garden and it gets picked up by one of the guards.
+I'll arrange for my delivery guy to take care of that guard ... "

 **PLAYER ACTION:**
 > Do you agree to this offer?

+## The Garden
+Once you're all piled up underneath the bags full of silk your journey continues on towards the Garden.
+The ride is a mildly bumpy one as the Lady did warn the driver to be extra careful with this shipment.
+It takes about an hour or so of being jostled about before the cart comes to a halt.
+Then there are three taps by the side followed by absolute silence.

+**PLAYER ACTION:**
+>Do any of you peek out beyond the bags of goods?

+Looking out you see a magnificently lush, green garden with an assortment of flora growing from every corner.
+There is a big metallic gate up ahead.
+Peering out a little more you see can't seem to see anyone else.
+You notice on the floor the remnants of a teleportation spell, it seems the driver has dropped the shipment off and headed back.
+You assume he also dealt with the guard as there's a tiny big of ash by the teleportation circle.
+Thus, leaving just the four of you plus Mok and this cart of silk.

+**PLAYER ACTION:**
+> Do you get out and checkout the gate or stay still?

+The gate towers over all of you in all its large, metallic glory.
+There seems to be a tiny bit of wording engraved onto the stone wall it's connected to and it reads ...

+"The key is found within you, use this key to paint me red, be aware of what you spurn, for what you give shall be returned".

+**PLAYER ACTION:**
+> The party must use blood and smear it on the wall (where they get it from is up to them), and a duplicate of what the blood came from emerges out of the wall.
+The party must fight and defeat the duplicate to unlock the door.

+## The Weighing ...
+As the doors crack open out comes a familiar figure, it's the ferryman except this time they're holding a scale.

+**FERRYMAN:** "Only those of pure intent and soul can set foot beyond this zone.
+To enter the Crown step forward my brave friend and we'll determine if you are what you think you are.
+The scale calls for just one."

+**PLAYER ACTION:**
+> Let them determine who it'll be ...

+(Player name here) as you walk up to the Ferryman, he will ask you to close your eyes and then reopen them.
+Once you reopen, them you feel yourself falling through a sparkling galaxy only to get caught in the giant palm of the ferryman who looms over you like a giant.
+He gently places you onto one end of the scale.
+Looking over to the other side you see a bright glowing light.

+For the rest of you, you watch as (Player name here) gets warped into a tiny marble ball that looks like a self contained galaxy as the Ferryman gestures dramatically.
+They then pick up the marble and place it onto the scale.
+He doesn't appear to place anything else on the other scale plate.

+You all look on with anticipation as the scale plates begin to rock up and down once the marble has been placed and that's where we'll end it.